 Training and Development: Your employee is likely to need training or qualifications that will help them to do their job and develop their skills and confidence.
-The Council offers a number of training courses that Personal Assistants can access - for more information speak to your health or social care worker.
+The Council offers a number of training courses that

-For more information about managing a Personal Assistant, or for information about possible funding to train your personal assistant: www.skillsforcare.org.uk workforcedevelopment@redcar-cleveland.gov.uk.
+For more information about managing a Personal Assistant, or for information about possible funding to train your personal assistant: www.skillsforcare.org.uk

-You can also email the Council for information about courses that we offer for Personal Assistants at:
+You can also email the Council for information about courses that we offer for Personal Assistants at: workforcedevelopment@redcar-cleveland.gov.uk.